 What can you write about?
 Anything at all.
 Preferably not legal, though we wouldn’t mind that either.
 You can write just about anything: from heart-wrenching personal stories, to a list of good movies; from the pointlessness of life to some good ol’ city lovin’.
 (I wrote a deep, deep article about taking failure well :P).
 Please spare us from language like ‘mah lyf cam crshing arnd me’.
 No word limits, but brevity will be appreciated.
 (About 800 words would be perfect!)

-Email us your articles to email@example.com, with the subject titled “The Window”.
+Email us your articles to firstname.lastname@example.org, with the subject titled “The Window”.
 Also, send us your entries as an attachment and not in the mail body itself.
 A Microsoft Word (.doc or .docx) format is preferable.
 We law students are somewhat partial to the 12 sized, 1.5 spaced, Times New Roman font.
-The last date for submission would be the 30th of June, 2015.
+The last date for submission would be the 14th of June, 2016.
+(Earlier, the last date for submission was 10th of June, 2016 but on request, the submission date has been extended).

 Get typing, there’s nothing quite like writing to clear the clutter in your mind!